 - Skills training on how to organize your neighborhood

 - Neighborhood communications such as developing a neighborhood website

 - Initial Landscaping or other beautification projects

 - Environmental Improvements such as restoration of watershed facilities, streambanks, ponds or stormwater facilities

 Projects of Significant Impact or Benefit

-- Projects approved by the Town Council as having a significant impact to the physical appearance, environment, recreational or economic conditions of the neighborhood, and community at large.
+- Projects approved by the Town Council as having a significant impact on the physical appearance, environment, recreational or economic conditions of the neighborhood and community at large.
 Grant amounts and match requirements may be adjusted as needed.